Everything We Know About the White House Coronavirus Outbreak

 Trump and Pence, for starters.
 Despite the vice-president’s frequent contact with Miller, he will not be self-isolating.
 Pence spokesperson Devin O’Malley said Sunday that the vice-president has undergone several tests since Miller’s positive test and continues to test negative.
 He is planning to be at the White House Monday and “will continue to follow the advice of the White House Medical Unit and is not in quarantine,” O’Malley said.

 Other key members of the coronavirus task force will not be self-quarantining either.
-That includes Surgeon General Jerome Adams and Health & Human Services Secretary Alex Azar.
+That includes Surgeon General Jerome Adams and Health and Human Services Secretary Alex Azar.
 Both have reportedly recently tested negative for the virus.

 How is the White House responding?